Biden to ask Congress for $2.6B to promote gender equity

 WASHINGTON (AP) — President Joe Biden said Tuesday that he will ask Congress for $2.6 billion for foreign aid programs that promote gender equality worldwide, more than double the size of last year’s request.

-Biden announced his intentions on International Women’s Day, which is set aside to celebrate the social, economic, cultural and political achievements of women around the world.
+Biden announced his intentions on International Women’s Day, which recognizes the social, economic, cultural and political achievements of women around the world.

 Biden created the first-ever White House Gender Policy Council on International Women’s Day last year to help promote gender equity throughout the administration.